 In this entry I am going to talk about the Google Analytics WordPress plugin used by Site-Seeker.
-This is a simple plugin created by me and you can find it here.

 The first thing I want to talk about is the name Blunt.
 My goals when creating any piece of code are: